-Whether you are planning to spend the night clubbing with colleagues or chilling out at home with old good friends, there is a cognac for you and always a perfect way to enjoy it!
+Whether you plan to spend the night clubbing with colleagues or chilling out at home with old good friends, there is a cognac for you and always a perfect way to enjoy it!
 As the saying goes, the best thing is nothing but the one that fits you…

 The right elixir at the right temperature –

 Cognac is not a “meditating” drink anymore.
-Like wines, there are some younger “every day” cognacs which can be consumed in a more easy / fashion way.
-At a party, younger VS (aged minimum 2 years) or VSOP (minimum 4 years) would be the right one to choose for a long drink, a cool cocktail or on ice.
-Even more happening are the frozen shots of VSOP, like Remy Chill de Remy Martin, to be enjoyed at -18 degrees with cranberry juice, apple juice or even energizing drinks… The variations are limitless, depending on your mood!
+Like wines, some younger “every day” cognacs can be consumed in a more easy/fashionable way.
+At a party, younger VS (aged minimum 2 years) or VSOP (minimum 4 years) would be the right to choose for a long drink, a cool cocktail, or on ice.
+Even more happening are the frozen VSOP shots, like Remy Chill de Remy Martin, to be enjoyed at -18 degrees with cranberry juice, apple juice, or even energizing drinks… The variations are limitless, depending on your mood!